anshuman1001/Shortest_path/README.md

 A* is a simple path finding algorithm.
 Goal is to find the shortest path from S to E.

-Code submission Rules

-1. Code must be written in Java
-2. Push your code to your own github.com account
-3. Send the github link to us
-4. Any sign of plagiarism will result in immediate disqualification
-5. Do not seek any support from anyone ie Do It Yourself
-6. If successful you may be called for an interview
-7. Your code must output the original map and solution map
-8. Solution map must mark visited cells and actual path taken using the relevant symbols given below
-9. Submit the solution within one week

 Algorithm Rules:
 1. you may move only to cell denoted by '.'
 2. cost for any single valid move is 1